psas/launch-tower/ltc3/DESIGN_REVIEW_QUESTIONS.rst

    gauging (eliminating the need for the LTC2990 voltage/current sense IC)?

+   A: It's been about six months since we did our first market survey.
+   Take an hour to do a new check, but not more than an hour.
+Don't worry about it that much.

 DC-DC Converters
 ================
 1. Buffer between BeagleBone GPIOs and convert INHIBIT inputs?
    E.g., Schmitt trigger, transistor, etc.

+   A: No need.

 Rocket Interface / Ignition Schematic
 =====================================
 1. How many conductor pairs in rocket Ethernet connection?

+   A: Four; the center-most conductors.

 2. Replace individual, somewhat confusing LEDs with A) a "bar chart" sequence of LEDs that indicate increasing levels of un-safe-ness as each stage in the ignition circuit becomes active, and B) separate